 Preheat the oven to 350°F (175°C), and butter an 8 x 4-inch loaf pan.

 In a mixing bowl, mash the ripe bananas with a fork until completely smooth.
 Stir the melted butter into the mashed bananas.

 Mix in the baking soda and salt.
 Stir in the sugar, beaten egg, and vanilla extract.
 Mix in the flour.

-Remove from oven and cool completely on a rack.
-Remove the banana bread from the pan.
+Remove from oven and let cool in the pan for a few minutes.
+Then remove the banana bread from the pan and let cool completely before serving.
 Slice and serve.
 (A bread knife helps to make slices that aren't crumbly.)

 Wrapped well, the banana bread will keep at room temperature for 4 days.
 For longer storage, refrigerate the loaf up to 5 days, or freeze it.

 |Nutrition Facts (per serving)|

 |Servings: 8 to 10|